Snowiiii/Pumpkin/docs/config/rcon.md

 :::

 #### `log_wrong_password`: Boolean
-Weather wrong password attempts should be logged to console or not.
+Whether wrong password attempts should be logged to console or not.

 :::code-group
 ```toml [features.toml] {2}